vdaas/vald/docs/contributing/coding-style.md

 1. goleak option

-   The generated test code will default use [goleak](https://github.com/uber-go/goleak) library to test if there is any goroutine leak.
+   The generated test code will default use the [goleak](https://github.com/uber-go/goleak) library to test if there is any goroutine leak.
-   Sometimes you may want to skip the detection; for example, Vald uses [fastime](https://github.com/kpango/fastime) library, but the internal goroutine is not closed due to the needs of the library.
+   Sometimes you may want to skip the detection; for example, Vald uses the [fastime](https://github.com/kpango/fastime) library, but the internal goroutine is not closed due to the needs of the library.
    To skip the goleak detection, we need to create the following variable to store the ignore function.

    ```go